sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ---

-This page will describe how site owners and billing-only administrators can sign up for and make changes to a Balsamiq Cloud subscription.
+This page will describe how space owners and billing-only administrators can sign up for and make changes to a Balsamiq Cloud subscription.

 * * *